Chart Color Schemes

 Deer Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Deer Park's population is culturally diverse, with 54.4% born overseas and 63.4% speaking a language other than English at home.
-Christianity is the predominant religion in Deer Park, comprising 51.7%.
-Buddhism is notably higher than the regional average, making up 10.8% of the population compared to Greater Melbourne's 4.2%.
+Deer Park has one of the most culturally diverse populations in Australia, with 54.4% of its residents born overseas and 63.4% speaking a language other than English at home.
+Christianity is the predominant religion in Deer Park, comprising 51.7% of the population.
+However, Buddhism is notably overrepresented, making up 10.8% of the population compared to the Greater Melbourne average of 4.2%.

 Frequently Asked Questions - Diversity